AJ-7/MSI-application-tutorial/README.md

 ### Step 4: Initialization

 Initialize the platform by running the **node app.js -init** command.
 This will copy the necessary application files and compile the structure of the application in preparation for development.
 Once initialize is complete, the platform is ready to be started.
 Please note the way you want to start the platform based on the development needs.
 If you are using LSC (AF functionality for example), you must start the platform under the IIS.
 If LSC functionality is not included into development, the application may be started from command line for development purposes.
-To activally develop against the platform, please include the **watch** functionality described in the following section: #application-watch-and-reload.
+To activally develop against the platform, please include the **watch** functionality described in the following section: [Application Watch and Reload](#application-watch-and-reload).

 ### Step 5: Test the application